idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step03_analytical_solution.md

 `~/projects/problems/verification/1d_analytical.i`.
 This file can be created and edited using any text editor program.

-Within this file, the domain of the problem is defined in the `[Mesh]` block of the input file, as follows, which creates a one-dimensional mesh in the
+Within this file, the domain of the problem is defined using the [Mesh System](syntax/Mesh/index.md) using the `[Mesh]` block of the input file, as follows, which creates a one-dimensional mesh in the
 $x$-direction from 0 to 0.03 $m$ using 200 elements.

 !listing tutorial/1d_analytical.i link=False block=Mesh

 There is a single unknown, temperature ($T$), to compute.
-This unknown is declared in the `[Variables]` block and used the default configuration of a first-order Lagrange finite element variable.
+This unknown is declared using the [Variables System](syntax/Variables/index.md) in the `[Variables]` block and used the default configuration of a first-order Lagrange finite element variable.
 Note, within this block the name of the variable is arbitrary; "T" was selected here to match up the equations definitions.

 !listing tutorial/1d_analytical.i link=False block=Variables

-The "volumetric" portions equation weak form are defined in the `[Kernels]` block, for this example this can be done with the use of two `Kernel` objects as follows.
+The "volumetric" portions equation weak form are defined using the [Kernel System](syntax/Kernels/index.md) in the `[Kernels]` block, for this example this can be done with the use of two `Kernel` objects as follows.

 !listing tutorial/1d_analytical.i link=False block=Kernels